+Management team

+- 1. Work programme, including staff and budget planning (Single Programming Document). - 2.
+Action Plan for Pollution Preparedness and Response. - 3.
+5 year Strategy implementation. - Procurement procedure for the external evaluation of the Agency and secretariat support to the High Level Steering Committee. - Annual report (Consolidated Annual Activity Report) and accounts. - Preparation of meetings of the Administrative Board, decisions, minutes. - 7.
+Regular monitoring of on-going projects. - 8.
+Quality Management development. - 9.
+Internal Control Standards. - Work Programme and budget implementation monitoring.

+Human resources and Protocol

+- 1. Management of the establishment plan (new recruits, redeployment, turnover, etc.). - 2.
+Management of staff related budget. - 3.
+Preparation and Implementation of rules giving effect to the Staff Regulations. - Implementation of rights and obligations of EMSA staff members. - 5.
+Improvement and updating of e-HR tools. - Implementation and improvement of existing HR policies; Implementation of Staff Development Policy; Staff Helpdesk on HR matters and communication on staff related issues. - 7.
+Implementation of the National Experts on Professional Training programme and traineeship policy. - Implementation of the Protocol Agreement and Privileges.

+Management team

-Planned output 2016 Actual output 2016 Management team Management team Management team Work programme, including staff and bu (Single Programming Document).
-Action Plan for Pollution Preparedness and 5 year Strategy implementation.
-Procurement procedure for the external Agency and secretariat support to the H Steering Committee.
-Annual report (Consolidated Annual Act accounts.
-Preparation of meetings of the Administ decisions, minutes.
-Regular monitoring of on-going projects Quality Management development.
-Internal Control Standards.
-Work Programme and budget implement get planning - 3.
-Preparation of required programming documents (Single Programming Document and Financial Statement) in line with applicable legal basis, multi- annual resource framework (Commission Communication) and strategic framework (5-year Strategy and Action Plan for Pollution Preparedness and Response).
-Award of the contract for the external evaluation and support to the High Level Steering Committee.
-Timely submission of the Consolidated Annual Activity Report 2015 and accounts.
-Effective preparation of and follow-up to Administrative Board meetings and decisions.
-Monitoring of on-going projects through monthly reports and further development of supporting tools.
-Ongoing control and registration of exceptions, annual Human resources and Protocol Management of the establishment plan redeployment, turnover, etc.).
-Management of staff related budget.
-Preparation and Implementation of rules the Staff Regulations.
-Implementation of rights and obligations members.
-Implementation and improvement of exi Implementation of Staff Development P Helpdesk on HR matters and communic related issues.
-Implementation of the National Experts Training programme and traineeship po Implementation of the Protocol Agreeme Privileges. exercise to assess work programme delivery.
-Human resources and Protocol 1.
-During 2016, EMSA recruited 5 Temporary Agents.
+- -3.
+Preparation of required programming documents (Single Programming Document and Financial Statement) in line with applicable legal basis, multiannual resource framework (Commission Communication) and strategic framework (5-year Strategy and Action Plan for Pollution Preparedness and Response). - 4.
+Award of the contract for the external evaluation and support to the High Level Steering Committee. - 5.
+Timely submission of the Consolidated Annual Activity Report 2015 and accounts. - 6.
+Effective preparation of and follow-up to Administrative Board meetings and decisions. - 7.
+Monitoring of on-going projects through monthly reports and further development of supporting tools. - 8.
+Ongoing control and registration of exceptions, annual risk analysis, development of the Fraud Prevention and Detection Strategy. - Quality Management development was focused on Visits and Inspections (V&I) activities of Department B. The V&I Quality Management System was developed and successfully implemented during the year and finally certified in December with the external certification body TUV Rheinland Portugal. - Continued monitoring of the implementation of the budget and work programme including launch of formal, periodic exercise to assess work programme delivery.

+Human resources and Protocol

+- 1. During 2016, EMSA recruited 5 Temporary Agents.
 The occupation rate was 98.48% against a target of 198 posts for the existing establishment plan to be implemented on 01.01.17.
-The turnover for statutory staff for 2016 was 4.08%.
-2. The executed staff related budget amounted to € 20,256,112.
-3. With the amended Staff Regulations which entered into force on 01.01.14 the Agency has adopted various implementing rules in the course of 2016 and will continue to develop and adapt the existing ones.
-4. The implementation of staff rights and obligations is carried out on a continual basis.
-5. Further developments on the time management application were carried out.
-An e-personal file application was developed and staff is able to consult

-8. Staff and families were supported in the implementation of the Protocol Agreement.
+The turnover for statutory staff for 2016 was 4.08%. - 2.
+The executed staff related budget amounted to € 20,256,112. - With the amended Staff Regulations which entered into force on 01.01.14 the Agency has adopted various implementing rules in the course of 2016 and will continue to develop and adapt the existing ones. - 4.
+The implementation of staff rights and obligations is carried out on a continual basis. - Further developments on the time management application were carried out.
+An e-personal file application was developed and staff is able to consult their own file electronically and to submit electronic requests related to their professional situation and notify changes in their personal situation. - Staff of the Agency carried out 588.00 days of training in 2016 (not including coaching, mentoring or language training) corresponding to an average of 2.4 days of training per staff member. - 7.
+2 National Experts on Professional Training came to EMSA in 2016 and 12 traineeships took place. - Staff and families were supported in the implementation of the Protocol Agreement.